adamsilver/maintainablecss.com-jekyll/_chapters/07-state.md

 ## Final thought

-If an element's style needs changing based on it's state, we should add an extra class to apply the differences.
+If an element's style needs changing based on its state, we should add an extra class to apply the differences.
 When necessary, use ARIA in addition to a class, which avoids using techniques that unnecessarily exclude users.